Ronaldo fans awarded compensation after Juventus star didn't play pre-season friendly | Goal.com

-Ronaldo ended up remaining on the bench for the game however with fans less than happy over his lack of involvement with Lionel Messi's name reportedly chanted at one point in frustration.
+Ronaldo ended up remaining on the bench for the game, however, with fans less than happy over his lack of involvement and Lionel Messi's name reportedly chanted at one point as a sign of fan frustration.

-In the aftermath, two fans filed a lawsuit against the organisers of the match and have now been awarded a full refund plus £194 for "mental anguish".
+In the aftermath, two supporters filed a lawsuit against the organisers of the match and have now been awarded a full refund plus £194 for "mental anguish".

 "The Fasta misled and used the fans of Cristiano Ronaldo for their own benefit," the client's lawyer Kim Min-ki said.